 It’s not always easy to spot fleas on your pet.
 A flea comb may help turn them up or show evidence of flea dirt (feces), or black specks on your pet’s skin.
 Not sure if it’s flea dirt?
 Place the specks on a wet paper towel, and the digested blood in the droppings will turn the paper towel red.

 Your veterinarian can help determine if your pet has fleas.
 They may also recommend allergy testing to see if your pet is reactive to fleas or other allergens.
 Even if no fleas are found, treatment may be recommended anyway.
 If a pet responds to treatment, a presumptive diagnosis of FAD can be made.

 Keeping Fleas at Bay

 Since pets with FAD are hypersensitive to any level of flea infestation, flea avoidance is crucial.
-That means transitioning outdoor pets to become indoor-only pets and working to eliminate fleas from the indoor environment.
+That means transitioning outdoor pets to becoming indoor-only pets and working to eliminate fleas from the indoor environment.
 Since existing fleas have most likely shed eggs into the home, it can take three months or more to clear the household of these pests.
 Your veterinarian can offer suggestions on how to clean up the environment.

 Your pet will also need topical and/or oral flea preventives.
 And remember, fleas are equal-opportunity pests.
 The same fleas that bite cats are just as happy to camp out on dogs.
 So if one pet in the household has fleas, all pets need flea treatment.

 Pets with FAD may need other treatments to help soothe irritated skin and treat secondary infections.
 These may include topical shampoos, sprays and lotions, as well as oral antibiotics, antifungals, steroids, antihistamines or other medications.

 Even if your pet isn’t allergic to fleas, they can still make them miserable.
 Fleas not only cause discomfort but can transmit disease-causing agents, such as tapeworms and the bacteria that lead to cat scratch disease.
 If you’re concerned about your pet, your veterinarian is the best resource to help bring them some relief.

 RELATED POST: Everything You Need To Know About Flea Protection